Loss and Preservation

 the slow world of sloths, their forests, their paths, their lives.

-The state of sloths – endangered but not lost
+The state of sloths – endangered, but not lost

 Sloths have become symbols of patience and peace –

-but their habitat shrinks with every new kilometer of road.
+But their habitat shrinks with every new kilometer of road.

-It is estimated that over 3,000 sloths lose their lives every year
+It is estimated that over 3,000 sloths lose their lives every year.

 through human intervention in their habitat.